General Dentistry Treatments

 Another problem that can be caught in its early stages is gum disease.
 If neglected, it can severely compromise your oral health and even increase your risk of stroke or heart attack.

 When it comes to identifying and treating most common dental health problems, regular checkups are your first line of defense.
-Call Dr. Spellman at 914-834-2941 to arrange a consultation.
+Call our Larchmont dental practice, Eric Spellman, DMD at (914) 315-4446 to arrange a consultation.

 Professional cleanings are done using instruments and other methods that are designed to remove harmful deposits.
 In years gone by, practically all cleaning was done by means of a scaling process using manual tools.
 Today, ultrasonic scalers are used to deliver vibrations to your teeth at an amazingly high speed, blasting away tartar and plaque.
 Hand scalers are still used to make sure the ultrasonic scaler has removed all the hard debris.